zbreeden/evaluator-model/data/external/optimization.md

 The data structure mimics a retail planogram: each product tied to a shelf position, allowing analysis by category and shelf tier.

+**Dataset Size & Synthesis Note:**
+The base dataset includes roughly 700 rows, which limits statistical depth for association and regression modeling.
+To better demonstrate shelf-relationship patterns, a *synthetic dataset generator* was added.
+It uses probabilistic sampling and controlled correlation between items (e.g., Oil ↔ Bread co-purchase patterns) to create larger, reproducible datasets for exploration.
+This ensures model outputs are rich enough to support storytelling without relying on unavailable proprietary data.

 ---

 ## 3. Analytical Approach